eliteweblabs/automated/README.md

 ---

-**Automated** is an open-source, AI-powered browser automation platform.
-Record a workflow once by interacting with your browser, and let the AI replay, adapt, and execute it on autopilot — triggered manually, via email, on a schedule, or through the API.
+**Automated** is an open-source, AI-powered browser automation tool.
+Record a workflow once by interacting with your browser, and let the AI replay, adapt, and execute it on autopilot - triggered manually, via email, on a schedule, or through the API.

 <p align="center">